lazy29t/lazy29t.github.io/_posts/2023-01-22-getting-started.md

 ruby@precious:/var/www/pdfapp$

 ```
-So already there we have to research any information and found from bundle folder we see the config file
+So already there we have to research any information, until found from bundle folder we see the config file
 showing us the following information

 ```console